 Aquaponics systems can be scaled up or scaled down, depending on your unique production needs.
 A modest Aquaponics system can produce up to 110 pounds of fresh fish like tilapia every six months … and let’s not fail to remember the 220 pounds of vegetable yield!

 Take into consideration the price and responsibility of starting a closed system with fish and tomatoes.
 This is just about what one may anticipate in output from Tilapia with tomatoes from a single full size 5′ x 40′ growing tray.
-For each module, there is one grow tray, one fish tank and one clarifier.
-Done successfully, you can presume to yield the following:.
+For each module, there is one growing tray, one fish tank and one clarifier.
+Done successfully, you can presume to yield the following:

 → Consider that each growing tray has 200 plants and are seeded 2 times per year.

 → Harvest time takes somewhere around 60 to 85 days.